dyingwillow/8ball-unix/README.md

 source code is currently aimed towards *nix systems (specifically linux), but it probably compiles for windows with mingw.

-the binary pulls answers from /usr/local/bin/8ball.txt (this can be modified for windows targets) you can add custom answers by adding to that file.
+the binary pulls answers from /usr/local/bin/8ball.txt (this can be modified for windows targets)

+you can add custom answers by adding them to that file.

 ### installation